 Employee medical records must be retained for 30 years per Cal/OSHA requirements.
 After that period, destroy the records so the information contained therein is unreadable.

 Certain employee records must be retained for a period of time, dependent on the type of records.
 Review “Records and Documents Retention Guidelines” for specific timelines.

 Notify Cal/OSHA Pressure Vessel Unit of practice closure or change in practice ownership.

 In most jurisdictions, the sale of a business requires the new owner to obtain a new business license.
 Contact the appropriate city or county business license office for specific local requirements.

 Notify the Dental Board within one month of selling or closing the practice.
 Dental Board-issued permits, such as fictitious name permits, are not transferable to the new owner.
 Return any Dental Board-issued permits with a completed Cancellation of Permit form.
 If you intend to use the permits at a new location, notify the Dental Board.
 The Dental Board may require a new application and evaluation, depending on the type of permit.

 DEA registration numbers cannot be transferred.
-Notify the DEA of practice closure or of a new practice addresses.
-Send a written notification of practice closure, the DEA Certificate of Registration and any unused Official Order Forms (DEA Form-222) to the nearest DEA field office.
+Notify the DEA of practice closure or of new practice addresses.
+Send written notification of practice closure, the DEA Certificate of Registration, and any unused Official Order Forms (DEA Form-222) to the nearest DEA field office.
 A link to a list of DEA field offices is below.

 Properly dispose of any hazardous waste.
 Notify the state Department of Toxic Substances Control of discontinued use of California EPA ID number.
 The EPA ID number is site-specific.